HOW TO DECIDE ON A FERTILITY CLINIC THAT IS RIGHT FOR YOU

 IVF POLICIES

 Something that a lot of people aren’t aware of is the difference in policies around the particularities of IVF from one clinic to the next.
 An example being that one clinic may allow you to select the gender of your embryo for a transfer while another won’t allow gender selection.
 Another common policy is the transferring of more than one embryo at a time.
-Some clinics won’t do that due to risks that other clinics don’t find to be problematic.
-If you wanted to try for multiples or have more than one embryo transferred during a single transfer for cost effectiveness, you would want to make sure that the clinic you choose allows that.
-It’s always wise to look into their particular rules around the process of IVF from start to finish.
+The standard policy now is to only transfer one embryo at a time but some clinics are willing to transfer multiple under certain circumstances.
+It’s always wise to look into the particular policies of your clinic around the process of IVF from start to finish.

 REPUTATION AND REVIEWS